Skip to content

 • P

-The company reports that 68.5% of its palm oil supply is traceable to the plantation level and 30.5% of its palm kernel oil supply is traceable to the plantation level.
+The company reports that 92.7% of its palm oil supply and 90.9% of its palm kernel oil supply are traceable to the plantation level.
+An additional point has been awarded due to the company's RSPO SSC under IP supply chain certifications.

 • N